mohimenulislam/Linux-Command-Line/README.md

 - `usermod`: Modifies an existing user account.
 - `chage`: change user password expiry information
 - `passwd`: Sets or changes a user's password
+- `last`: Display the record of all logged users.
+- `id`:  Displays user and group information for a user.
+- `whoami`: Displays the currently logged-in username.
+- `w`: Shows who is logged in and what they are doing.

 Create a user named `alex`